Thomas S. Mullaney

-Thomas Shawn Mullaney (born 1978) is an American sinologist.
+Thomas Shawn Mullaney (墨磊宁 (墨磊寧), born 1978) is an American sinologist.
 He is a Guggenheim fellow.
 He is professor of history at Stanford University, working on technology, race, and ethnicity in China.

-Mullaney received his Ph.D. in history from Columbia University in 2006 after completing a doctoral dissertation, titled "Coming to Terms with the Nation: Ethnic Classification and Scientific Statecraft in Modern China, 1928-1954," under the supervision of Madeleine Zelin.
+Mullaney received his Ph.D. in history from Columbia University in 2006 after completing a doctoral dissertation under the supervision of Madeleine Zelin.
 His dissertation became the basis of his first book, Coming to Terms with the Nation: Ethnic Classification in Modern China, which received the 2011 American Historical Association Pacific Branch Award for “Best First Book on Any Historical Subject.”
 Benedict Anderson wrote a foreword for the book.
-His 2017 book The Chinese Typewriter: A History won the John K. Fairbank Prize, the Lewis Mumford Award, and Honorable Mention by the Joseph Levenson Book Prize.

 In 2006, Mullaney joined the faculty of Stanford as assistant professor.
 He was promoted to associate professor with tenure in 2012, and to full professor in 2019.

+His 2017 book The Chinese Typewriter: A History won the John K. Fairbank Prize, the Lewis Mumford Award, and Honorable Mention by the Joseph Levenson Book Prize.